 Both Chromium and Google Chrome can be installed on Fedora.

-Chromium can be installed using GUI and terminal.
+Chromium can be installed using the Software application and via command line.

 Click on Software tool in Fedora.

 Search for Chromium Web Browser.

 To install Chromium Web Browser, use the command:

 If you require support for non-free multimedia formats like H.264 or AAC, or the ability to play DRM-protected media such as Netflix, Spotify, etc. it may be preferable to install the chromium-freeworld package from the RPM Fusion repositories, as the necessary plug-ins are already built-in.

 Chrome can be installed using Software or a terminal, once the repository is enabled.

 Installing Chrome using Software (GUI)

 Click on the menu at the top right and select Software Repositories.